 What Are the Responsibilities of a Supervisor?

-The title of supervisor is typically applied to a first-line or lower-level managerial role, often in industrial or administrative settings.
-The designation of supervisor is less common in the twenty-first century than in prior eras where the actual work of observing co-workers closely was deemed a necessary management tactic.
+The title of the supervisor is typically applied to a first-line or lower-level managerial role, often in industrial or administrative settings.
+The designation of a supervisor is less common in the twenty-first century than in prior eras where the actual work of observing co-workers closely was deemed a necessary management tactic.
 Still, there are a variety of roles and vocations today where the designation and role exist.

-Functions of a Supervisor:
+Functions of a Supervisor